Axway-API-Management-Plus/apim-demo-helm-charts/README.md

 Prerequisites:

+- These charts have been tested with Axway API Management v7.6.2 and v7.7

 - Knowledge of Kubernetes

 - You have Axway API Management docker images in a Docker registry (protected by user ID/password)